Message Stick - Forging the Future of Work

 Design Strategist & Project Manager • University of Sydney in partnership with Message Stick · 2024 · ADP GradShow Winner - EY Award

-I co-developed an EY Award-winning growth strategy for Message Stick — an Indigenous Australian-owned ICT company — positioning them as a thought leader in the future of hybrid work.
+I co-developed an EY Award-winning growth strategy for Message Stick: An Indigenous Australian-owned ICT company, positioning them as a thought leader in the future of hybrid work.
 The deliverable was a comprehensive four-phase strategic framework, a design language system, and a commercial roadmap spanning 24 months.

 Recognition & Impact